 - Westcoast Wills is available to meet from anywhere, using videoconferencing.
-We also have two convenient offices: on Lonsdale in North Vancouver, and on West Broadway in Vancouver.
+We also have four convenient offices: on Lonsdale in North Vancouver, on West Broadway in Vancouver, on Production Way in Burnaby, and in Squamish.
 We also know of estate lawyers in other areas of the province and would be happy to share their names.
 Please contact us.

 Q. How much does it cost for a simple will?

 - Firstly, only about 15% of wills are truly simple with no complication.
 The problem is that you wouldn’t know if you’re a part of that 15% until an estate planning lawyer sits down with you and goes reviews your circumstances.

 - That said, getting a straightforward will for one person can range in price from $0 to $1,500 in the Vancouver area.
 Firms often offer discounts for doing wills for spouses, as it’s the same amount of meeting time and similar documents.